epfl-ada/ada-2024-project-dondata2025/docs/index.md

 A steady growth is observed in the 60s and 70s, corresponding to the late stage of the [Golden Age of Hollywood](https://en.wikipedia.org/wiki/Classical_Hollywood_cinema#1927–1960:_Sound_era_and_the_Golden_Age_of_Hollywood).
 This period marks the rise of popular movies and the increase in revenue the cinema industry generates.

 The 80s exhibit a significant increase, influencing over a **hundred** names.
-With the release of iconic movies such as [Alien](https://en.wikipedia.org/wiki/Alien_(film)), [E.T.](https://en.wikipedia.org/wiki/E.T._the_Extra-Terrestrial) and the first three [Indiana Jones](https://en.wikipedia.org/wiki/Indiana_Jones) movies, this era represents the start of the Blockbuster age, giving Hollywood a worldwide reach and a foothold on Pop Culture icons.
+With the release of iconic movies such as [Alien](https://en.wikipedia.org/wiki/Alien_(film)), [E.T.](https://en.wikipedia.org/wiki/E.T._the_Extra-Terrestrial) and the first three [Indiana Jones](https://en.wikipedia.org/wiki/Indiana_Jones), this era represents the start of the Blockbuster age, giving Hollywood a worldwide reach and a foothold on Pop Culture icons.

 Cinema reached its peak influence over baby names in the 90s.
 This apogee can be linked with the [Disney Renaissance](https://en.wikipedia.org/wiki/Disney_Renaissance) period and the emergence of globally beloved characters accross various animated and live-action films.
 During this era, cinema was the main medium for conveying stories and entertaining the people.